Tuesdays and Thursdays, 11 a.m.-12:15 p.m.

-Students who are less than 3 points below the minimum grade needed for their program (such as an undergraduate biology major with 67 to 69.9 points, or a biology grad student with 80 to 82.9 points) will be given the opportunity to take an incomplete grade and complete an extra credit project.
+If you are less than 3 points below the minimum grade needed you need for your program (such as an undergraduate biology major with 67 to 69.9 points, or a biology grad student with 80 to 82.9 points), you will be given the opportunity to take an incomplete grade and complete an extra credit project.
 This project will be a lot of work, such as surveying the statistical tests used in a large set of scientific papers and critiquing their correctness.
 Upon satisfactory completion of the project, you'll get the minimum grade needed for your program (such as C- for undergraduate biology majors or a B for biology grad students).
 There will be no other extra credit.

 The exams will be cumulative.
 The main emphasis of the exams will be testing your knowledge of what the appropriate statistical test is to use in a particular situation and how to interpret the results.
 You will not be allowed to use reference books or notes during the exams, and you will not need a calculator.
 If your native language is not English, you will be allowed to use a dictionary.

 A homework assignment is due on most Tuesdays.
 They will be available on the class web page a couple of weeks before they are due.
 I will not hand out printed copies of the assignments in class.